JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 5. $150 Seymour Duncan Forza (Modified modified tube screamer this is a high gain klon and high gain larry carlton dumble)
 6. $100 MXR Sugar Drive (Tiny Klon Klone)
 1. $150 LA Lady: You can load hundreds of other OD Pedal profiles into this
+2. Beano Booster: A Treble Booster pedal.
+Has to be at the front of your signal chain due to the germanium

 Cornerstone Gladio - Great sounding Dumble Pedal (see shawn tubbs video for great tone)